“Well, that was humbling.”

 He closed the door on a laugh and waved goodbye over his shoulder.

 “Fucker.”
 I grinned and shook my head.
-Shifting into drive, I pulled away and headed to my apartment.
+Shifting into drive, I pulled away and headed to my house.
 I wanted to be home when Olivia called, so I could sit and relax while we talked.
 It seemed like the drive home took forever, but finally I made it.
 I tried passing the time by playing Call of Duty 3 for a while.
 Hours passed and my gaze continually darted to the clock as each minute ticked by.
 Three o’clock came and went.
 Four.
 Five.
 I even ended up cleaning my entire apartment while I impatiently waited.
 By the time six rolled around I started getting hungry again, so I made dinner.
 Seven came and went while I went back to my video game.
 Still, I waited.
 Fuck.
 I’d been so sure she’d call.
 I couldn’t stop this feeling of disappointment that I was wrong.

 “Um, hi, is this Gareth?”